 Battles are turn-based and function on a card battle system.
 You and your enemies take turns making moves.
 But you and your enemies do not play by the same rules.
 Often times you’re outnumbered or outclassed.
 Each enemy only gets one action per turn, where you get a limited amount of energy to play cards.

-You draw a number of cards each turn, and each one has an energy cost to play.
+The player draws a number of cards each turn, and each one has an energy cost to play.
 You can play as many cards as your energy allows.
-You can attack, block and do a wide variety of effects with these cards.
+These cards allow you to attack, block and do a wide variety of effects.
 There is a ton of combos you can pull off, but you have to constantly be aware of your enemy.
 Regaining HP is difficult and each floor of the spire aims to wear you down, rather than kill you outright.
 So you have to balance between negating as much damage as possible and taking out your enemies.

 When you win a battle, you choose a card to add to your deck.
 This choice is very important because it is how you tailor your deck to your own strategy.
 It’s very much a deck building game as you ascend each floor.